railsware/mailtrap-dotnet/docs/cookbook/send-email.md

         using var cts = new CancellationTokenSource();

         SendEmailResponse response = await _mailtrapClient
-            .Email()  // Will send email to the channel defined by client configuration .Send(request, cts.Token)
+            .Email()  // Will send email using API defined in client configuration .Send(request, cts.Token)
             .ConfigureAwait(false);